- Docs

 Inboxes

-Inboxes accept files from people who are not registered users on your site.
+Inboxes are permanent locations that accept files from people who are not registered users on your site.
 Depending upon how you've configured your inbox, there are 2 ways your counterparties can submit their files: either through a web page or by sending an email with attachments.
 The same inbox can accept files through web and through email.

 Inboxes are useful for accepting contest applications from the public, allowing customers to easily send you digital assets for processing, collecting form submissions, collecting files though emails, and many more.